RossiJr/JavaDemos/PBAC-Authentication/README.md

 # Authentication Demo

-This project is a demo for implementing permission based authentication in a Java + Spring Boot application.
+This project is a demo for implementing Permission-Based Access Control (PBAC) authentication system in a Java + Spring Boot application.

 ## Table of Contents